alessandro11/ansible-desafio-2/README.md

 ² The *deploy* and *rollback* has been build with shipit.
-So a [shipitfile](https://github.com/alessandro11/desafio-2/blob/master/shipitfile.js) must be setup, change the value of the following variables: ps.: in case no changes has been made to create_user ansible variable do not change deployTo, THIS PATH SHOULD NOT POINT TO THE REPOSITORY DIR.
+So a [shipitfile](https://github.com/alessandro11/desafio-2/blob/master/shipitfile.js) must be setup, change the value of the following variables: ps.: in case no changes has been made to create_user (Ansible variable) do not change deployTo, THIS PATH MUST BE POINT TO THE ROOT OF THE HOME OF THE USER HOLDING THE APPLICATION.

 ```
 deployTo: <path to deploy>